ci-lab-cz/easydock/docs/advanced.md

 ```

 This preserves:
 - Initialized molecules
+- Stereoisomers
 - Protonation states
-- Stereoisomers
 - Setup parameters

-Use the clean copy for docking with different proteins or settings.
+Use the clean copy for docking with different proteins, programs or settings skipping the ligand initialization stage.

 ## Boron-Containing Compounds